Subcontractors – The Difference between LOSC and BFSC

 The insurance definition of BFSC & LOSCis different to the HMRC definition.
-Ensure you have the correct procedures in place to ensure your insurance policies respond in your time of need.
+Ensure you have the correct procedures in place to guarantee your insurance policies will respond in your time of need.

-Whilst it is difficult to provide an accurate definition (as the law does not provide one), it is important try to correctly determine the status of sub-contractors to ensure that the correct insurance cover is in place.
-If a sub-contractor is a bona-fide subcontractor (BFSC) Employers’ Liability Insurance is not required but if a Sub-contractor is a labour only subcontractor (LOSC) Employers Liability is required.
+Whilst it is difficult to provide an accurate definition (as the law does not provide one), it is important to try to correctly determine the status of sub-contractors to ensure that the correct insurance cover is in place.
+If a sub-contractor is a bona-fide subcontractor (BFSC), Employers’ Liability Insurance is not required, but if a sub-contractor is a labour only subcontractor (LOSC), Employers Liability is required.

 The defining characteristics of bona-fide subcontractors are as follows: